-The Local Government Act 2003 (the Act) and supporting regulations requires the Council to 'have regard to' the CIPFA Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential and Treasury Management Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable, these are set out in Appendix 1.
+The Local Government Act 2003 (the Act) and supporting regulations requires the Authority to 'have regard to' the CIPFA Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential and Treasury Management indicators for the next three years to ensure that the Authority's capital investment plans are affordable, prudent and sustainable, these are set out in more detail in Appendix 1.

-The Act also requires the Council to adopt a Treasury Management Policy Statement (detailed in Appendix 2) and to set out its Treasury Management Strategy comprising the Council's strategy for borrowing and the Council's policies for managing its investments and giving priority to the security and liquidity of those investments (Appendix 3).
+The Act also requires the Authority to adopt a Treasury Management Policy Statement (detailed in Appendix 2) and to set out its Treasury Management Strategy comprising the Authority's strategy for borrowing and the Authority's policies for managing its investments and giving priority to the security and liquidity of those investments (Appendix 3).

 The Department of Communities and Local Government issued revised investment guidance which came into effect from 1 April 2010 and the Charted Institute of Public Finance and Accountancy (CIPFA) has updated its Treasury Management in the Public Services Code of Practice in November 2011.
 Revisions made in the Code of Practice were largely regulatory updates to reflect developments resulting from the Localism Act 2011 and in particular changes to the way that local authority housing finance will operate.
-The Council has adopted the CIPFA Code of Practice and there are no major changes required to Treasury Management practices and arrangements that the Council already has in place.
-This is due in the main to the fact the Council undertook a Large Scale Voluntary Transfer in March 2001 and consequently has no housing stock.
+The Authority has adopted the CIPFA Code of Practice and there are no major changes required to Treasury Management practices and arrangements that the Authority already has in place.

-3.3 CIPFA requirements
+3.3 CIPFA Code of Practice requirements

-The CIPFA Code of Practice on Treasury Management was adopted by this Council on 3rd March 2010.
+The Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management (revised November 2009) was adopted by the Authority on 22nd March 2010.